Natalia Marquez Postdoctoral Associate

 Natalia received her Ph.D. in the Biology of Cognition lab of Jorge Mpodozis and Juan-Carlos Letelier at the University of Chile-Santiago.
 She completed a first postdoc with Randolf Menzel at the Free University of Berlin.

 Ezekiel completed his Ph.D. with Judson Chandler studying drug abuse, and then did a postdoc on auditory cortical plasticity under the supervision of David Blake, at the Medical University of South Carolina.
 Most recently he was appointed as a Research Associate at Morehouse College of Medicine.

 David Mudd 4th Year Doctoral Student, Brains & Behavior Fellow

-My research currently includes examining the molecular mechanisms underlying the topographic mapping of the retinotectal pathway of rodents, and the compensatory mechanisms which reconfigure the map following perinatal brain trauma.
+David’s research currently includes examining the molecular mechanisms underlying the topographic mapping of the retinotectal pathway of rodents, and the compensatory mechanisms which reconfigure the map following perinatal brain trauma.
 I also study the molecular triggers underlying regulation of critical period plasticity in visual pathway development.
 I greatly enjoy bringing new electrophysiological and histological techniques into the lab, and designing new assays to better measure our sensory and behavioral responses.

-Nitheyaa Shree Undergrad Research Assistant
+Nitheyaa Shree 1st Year Undergrad Neuroscience major, Research Assistant

-Noura Machhour Undergrad Research Assistant
+Noura Machhour 3rd Year Undergrad Neuroscience major, Research Assistant